Kunakbaev/SummerCamp2024IVT/README.md

 ```
 Possible output: 1.9.1

 All docs appearance config lies in Doxyfile.
-In order to get your docs, type in terminal:
+In order to open docs, type in terminal:
 ```
-doxygen Doxyfile
+./bashScripts/open_docs.sh
 ```

 To get additional info about terminal args you need to build program and then when executing add --help flag: